 There are several steps an applicant needs to take prior to submitting an application to this program, including:

-- Verify your site is in an eligible location with the Charge Up Michigan Map.
+- Verify your site is in an eligible location with the Michigan Electric Vehicle Infrastructure Programs Map.
 If you are not the owner of the site, a site host agreement must be secured.

-NOTE - Only the nodes (i.e., blue dots) with the "Eligible Funding Source" listed as Volkswagen Settlement and the "Number of Remaining Chargers Needed" listed as greater than 0 are open for funding through this program.
+NOTE - Only the nodes (i.e., blue dots) in the "Charge Up Michigan" layer with the "Number of Remaining Chargers Needed" listed as greater than 0 are open for funding through this program.

 - Connect with your utility provider to get a site assessment to determine if power upgrades are necessary.
 You will need a letter of support from your utility provider to be considered for funding.
 Several investor-owned utilities have rebate programs that can be used as matching funds: